Tiffani Thiessen: Personal life

-Thiessen dated her Saved By the Bell co-star Mark-Paul Gosselaar (who played Zack in the show).
-She also dated Mario Lopez, who played A.C.
-Slater, from 1991 to November 1993.
+Thiessen dated her Saved by the Bell co-stars Mark-Paul Gosselaar and Mario Lopez.

-In early 1992, Thiessen started dating her future 90210 co-star Brian Austin Green, introduced by mutual friend David Faustino; they moved in together in July 1994, then broke up the next year.
-In 1999, she went through a difficult period in her personal life, when David Strickland, also an actor, whom she had begun dating, committed suicide.
+In early 1992, Thiessen started dating her future 90210 co-star Brian Austin Green, introduced by mutual friend David Faustino.
+In 1999, she dated David Strickland, who died by suicide that year.
 From 2001 to the spring of 2003, she was engaged to actor Richard Ruccolo, whom she had met during the Two Guys and a Girl run.
 She married actor Brady Smith on July 9, 2005, and they have two children: a daughter born in 2010, and a son born in 2015.

 Thiessen served as maid of honor at 90210 co-star and best friend Jennie Garth's 2001 wedding to actor Peter Facinelli, with whom she co-starred on Fastlane.
 Garth and Thiessen's friendship has since come to an end.
 Her friendship with fellow 90210 star Tori Spelling also ended after Spelling's marriage to her first husband ended.